Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/data-model.md

 Used for standard feature flagging without user analysis.
 When created, comes with a default variant, `on`.

 !!!example "Flag Use Cases"
-    - Rolling out a feature to a subset of users (e.g. beta customers).
+    - Rolling out a feature to a subset of users (for example, beta customers).
-    - Different experience for a behavioral cohort (e.g. power users).
+    - Different experience for a behavioral cohort (for example, power users).

 #### Experiments